jayrambhia/jayrambhia.github.com/_posts/2018-07-23-android-redux-intro.markdown

   return when(action) {
     is ClearSearch -> state.copy(searchState = SearchState(query = "", movies = listOf()))
     is Search -> state.copy(searchState = state.searchState.copy(query = action.query))
-    is LoadSearchResult -> state.copy(searchState = state.searchState.copy(movies = action.movies))
+    is SearchResultLoaded -> state.copy(searchState = state.searchState.copy(movies = action.movies))
     else -> state
   }
 }
 {% endhighlight %}

-This reducer will change the state for `ClearSearch`, `Search` and `LoadSearchResult` actions only.
+This reducer will change the state for `ClearSearch`, `Search` and `SearchResultLoaded` actions only.
 For other actions, it will simply return the state as is.

 ### Store